- ICH GCP

 Time Frame: From 6 - 12 months after PTx procedure

-Number of patients with repeat PTx procedure performed after the current procedure will be categorized as binary (yes or no)
+Number of participants with an indication that repeat PTx procedure may need to be performed after the current procedure will be categorized as binary (yes or no)

 From 6 - 12 months after PTx procedure